 Alternatively, where clock offset cannot be measured, double-sided two-way ranging may be used to achieve good accuracy even in the presence of substantial clock offset.

 Clearly, when employing SS-TWR, for the time of flight (TOF) to be calculated at device A, it has to know the reply time Treply employed by device B. Where Treply is determined by device B after its transmission, an additional message is necessary to bring this value to device A. Where Treply can be accurately predicted by device B before its transmission, the value can be embedded in the reply message itself.
 Alternatively if device B has the ability to always reply with sufficiently accurate constant or pre-known reply time, it obviates the need for any transfer of Treply as part of the ranging exchange.

+The fixed return time constant is added for devices supporting fixed return times as used in two-way round-trip time-of-flight ranging measurements without exchange of timestamps between the two or more (S)RDEV.
+Two-way round-trip time-of-flight only needs a fixed time constraint for Rx-to-Tx messages on the responding device, this time is determined by Treturn.
+Treturn is defined as the time between the end of the last received symbol to the beginning of the first transmitted symbol (preamble), usually quantified in an integer number of symbols.
+Fixing Treturn is equivalent to fixing Treply, their relationship is defined by Treturn+Tframe=Treply, where Tframe is the total duration of the ranging frame.
+This implies that the Rx-to-Tx turnaround time, which needed to switch the responder device from a receiver into a transmitter, shall be at least smaller than Treturn.
+Regarding Tx-to-Rx turnaround time, the previous definition in the standard can be used since turnaround time fixes an upper limit to the time that the PHY is ready to receive.

 [BV: Add forward reference to detailed MSC with IE for the various SS-TWR ranging cases.]